Ring Video Doorbell

 Installing multiple Ring devices?
 The Ring Protect Plus plan ($10/month or $100/year) includes cloud storage for unlimited Ring devices at a single location.

-The Ring Video Doorbell is just one piece of your home security puzzle.
+The Ring Video Doorbell is just one piece of your home protection puzzle.
 Fill in the gaps with these other Ring devices:

 - provides a 720p HD view of who's ringing the doorbell